Evolution of Human Resource Management, Human resources management history.

 Human Resource Management is a process of managing people in the right way in an organization or company.
-It is more likely to put the right person in a right place and developing the skills and abilities of the employees for company benefits.
-In one sentence, HRM is managing and efficiently using all the people of the company to achieve its goals and objectives.
+It is more likely to put the right person in the right place and develop the employees’ skills and abilities for company benefits.
+In one sentence, HRM manages and efficiently uses all the people of the company to achieve its goals and objectives.

-For example, a person who has computer knowledge and skills, appointing him as a computer operator and also training him with new tools and features.
+For example, a person who has computer knowledge and skills appoints him as a computer operator and training him with new tools and features.
 So, training will eventually make him more fast and efficient in his work?
 It ultimately benefits the organization.

-HRM was first recognized by the efforts of Robert Owen.
+The efforts of Robert Owen first recognized HRM.
 He is called the founder of Human Resource Management (HRM).
 In 1813, his book, A New View of Society, first supported the idea of labor welfare, wage incentives, profit sharing, etc. After that, in the time between 1900-1920, Frederick Winslow Taylor took forward this thought and termed it “Scientific Management”.
 But after some time, workers introduced Industrial Psychology which developed interviewing, training of the workers, psychological testing, and so on.
 It also helped HRM to take professional forms.

 - Trade Union Era.